prakashmirji/sample-projects/README.md

 Status:

-    - added initial version of code
+    - added initial version of go code
     - SQL queries

 TODO:

-    - React component
+    - React component not complete yet, making some more changes